-Intention The purpose of the rural development zone is to allow for rural settlement and related activities to be developed within areas of low environmental sensitivity; to encourage development on non-marginal land to reduce risks that would be faced by settlements that develop in flood risk areas and in areas that would result in increased service delivery costs.
-Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) Attributes included in this zone are rural settlements, which includes settlements and the related land uses practiced by owners and occupiers of the land. settlements that may include space or areas around built homes which may rural settlement data are excluded from this zone.
+The purpose of the rural development zone is to allow for rural settlement and related activities to be developed within areas of low environmental sensitivity; to encourage development on non-marginal land to reduce risks that would be faced by settlements that develop in flood risk areas and in areas that would result in increased service delivery costs.

+Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) nationale (im, attributes are included) nationale (inity attributed are excluded) Attributes included in this zone are Rural settlements are existing All features that are not included in • The occupiers of the land in rural rural settlements, which includes settlements that may include space or rural settlement data are excluded settlements may have already utilised settlements and the related land uses areas around built homes which may from this zone. the land for various practices.
+Large practiced by owners and occupiers of be utilised for various activities by the parts of rural settlements are on land the land. occupiers of the land. that is under Traditional Authority ownership.